Where does it say that alcohol is prohibited in the Quran (part 1)

 In fact, alcohol is not just haram, it is Extra Haram.
 Why?
 If I say something is haram then you don’t consume it.
 But if I say, ‘Don’t come near it’ that is not just haram, it is even more haram, because you mustn’t go anywhere near it.

-As an example, if I tell you it is haram for you to talk to someone in your school, it means you can still pass by him in the playground and sit next to him in class.
+Another way of explaining it is that if I tell you it is haram for you to talk to someone in your school, it means you can still pass by him in the playground and sit next to him in class.
 But if I say don’t go near him, it means can’t be in the same room with him.
 It’s more than social distancing.

 Those who are played by Shaytan argue that the Quran does not use the word haram for alcohol, but there are stronger words than haram in the Quran.
+Fajtanibu (refrain from) is one of these.

 Anything which is classified as an intoxicant is haram – whatever it is, wine, beer, champagne etc.